-Meghan and Harry interview has Britain abuzz, tabloids howl in outrage
+Meghan and Harry interview has Britain abuzz; critics howl in outrage

 “I expect all this vile destructive self-serving nonsense from Meghan Markle - but for Harry to let her take down his family and the Monarchy like this is shameful,” he said.

-Harry told Winfrey that they would not have stepped away from their roles if they received more support from the family.
-He recalled that, before they publicly announced they were stepping back as senior royals, he was talking to the queen and his father, Prince Charles, heir to the throne.
-And then, his father stopped taking his calls.
+Harry told Winfrey the couple would not have stepped away from their roles if they received more support from the family.
+He recalled that, before they publicly announced that they were stepping back as senior royals, he had multiple conversations with the queen and exchanges with his father, Prince Charles, heir to the throne.
+And then his father stopped taking his calls.

-“I feel really let down because he’s been through something similar, he knows what pain feels like and Archie’s his grandson.
-But at the same time, of course I will always love him but there’s a lot of hurt that’s happened and I will continue to make it one of my priorities to try and heal that relationship.”

-He said that he felt “trapped within the system” when he was a senior member of the royal family, adding that his father and brother are also “trapped.”
+Harry said that he felt “trapped within the system” when he was a senior member of the royal family, adding that his father and brother are also “trapped.”

-Harry said that the royal family were “scared” of the British tabloids turning on them.
+Harry said that the royal family was “scared” of the British tabloids turning on them.

-Dan Wootton, former executive editor of The Sun newspaper, tweeted that the couple had “blown up their relationship with the Royal Family, especially Charles and William, in the Oprah tell-all.
+Dan Wootton, former executive editor of the Sun newspaper, tweeted that the couple had “blown up their relationship with the Royal Family, especially Charles and William, in the Oprah tell-all.”

 “Hard to see a reconciliation given they have branded the royals racist and uncaring.
 Surely they should now renounce their titles as Duke and Duchess?”